bsv-blockchain/message-box-server/README.md

 WALLET_STORAGE_URL - URL of a wallet-storage service that stores key derivation metadata

 NETWORK - Target network chain (e.g., main, test, or regtest)

-BSV_NETWORK - BSV overlay preset to use, such as local for SHIP dev/test indexing

-MONGO_URI - MongoDB connection URI used for storing overlay advertisements

-MONGO_DB - MongoDB database name for overlay lookup storage

 KNEX_DB_CONNECTION - (Optional) JSON-formatted connection string for MySQL/Knex (if not using default)